Actuweary/DSC520/README.md

 # DSC520
-This is my personal repo for homework projects required for Bellevue University DSC520 course.
+This is my personal repo for projects related to working with R.